Have your say on plans for the future of local councils

 However, the difference now is that the Government expects, as a minimum, all Council areas across England where there is currently a two-tier system in-place to be reorganised.

-We held an Extraordinary Full Council meeting on Wednesday 19 March to discuss local government reorganisation – and the Council’s initial response.
+We therefore held an Extraordinary Full Council meeting on Wednesday 19 March 2025 to discuss local government reorganisation – and the Council’s initial response.
 A Cabinet meeting to discuss and formally approve that response then followed later that same day.

 Yes.
 The Government has been clear that ‘two-tier’ Council areas like Cambridgeshire will see city / district and county councils replaced by unitary authorities.